 - 1. Where the work area and the means of egress serving it complies with NFPA 101. - 2.
-Means of egress conforming to the requirements of the building code under which the building was constructed shall be considered compliant means of egress if, in the opinion of the code official, they do not constitute a distinct hazard to life.
+Means of egress conformingin compliance with to the building was constructed shall be considered compliant means of egress if, in the opinion of the code official, they do not constitute a distinct hazard to life.